Zain-mir24/ServiceProvider/README.md

 For backend run npm start and it will run the server Same command goes for frontend
 Backend is completely created.
+Alot of apis call are static(Entered userId hardcoded because didnt have enough time) Other than that we are getting data dynamically for each employer